 '''

 // EF Core DbContext

 public class OrderingContext : DbContext, IUnitOfWork

+{

 // ...

-public async Task<int> SaveEntitiesAsync()
+public async Task<bool> SaveEntitiesAsync(CancellationToken cancellationToken =

+default(CancellationToken))

+{

 // Dispatch Domain Events collection.

 // Choices:

 // A) Right BEFORE committing data (EF SaveChanges) into the DB.
 This makes

-a single transaction including side effects from the domain event
+// a single transaction including side effects from the domain event

-handlers that are using the same DbContext with Scope lifetime
+// handlers that are using the same DbContext with Scope lifetime

 // B) Right AFTER committing data (EF SaveChanges) into the DB.
 This makes

 multiple transactions.
 You will need to handle eventual consistency and

+11

+11

 compensatory actions in case of failures.

 await mediator.DispatchDomainEventsAsync(this);

 // After this line runs, all the changes (from the Command Handler and Domain

-// event handlers) performed through the DbContext will be committed
+// event handlers) performed through the DbContext will be commited

 var result = await base.SaveChangesAsync();

 }

+// ...

 }

 '''

 With this code, you dispatch the entity events to their respective event handlers.
 The overall result is that you have decoupled the raising of a domain event (a simple add into a list in memory) from dispatching it to an event handler.
 In addition, depending on what kind of dispatcher you are using, you could dispatch the events synchronously or asynchronously.